Gastronomy at Boston University

 - World-Class Faculty: Benefit from the resources and expertise of Boston University’s diverse academic departments, renowned food scholars, visiting faculty, wine and spirits experts, and accomplished industry professionals.
 You’ll build valuable networks in class or while attending forums like the Pépin Lecture Series.

-- Excellent Careers: Successful completion of the master’s degree in Gastronomy or the Graduate Certificate in Food Studies opens the door to a variety of rewarding careers and networks, whether you seek to write about or market food, open a restaurant or work as a chef, work in research or food policy, or teach.
+- Meaningful Careers: Successful completion of the master’s degree in Gastronomy or the Graduate Certificate in Food Studies opens the door to a variety of rewarding careers and networks.
+Gastronomy alumni work in many fields, including food marketing, recipe development, food policy, academia, and the media.